LHCGreg/DFOCP/readme.txt

 A: Ask for help on the dfosource thread.
 Future versions will be able to generate BrowserlessDFO.bat for you.

-If you wish to log in from the command-line or from a script, you can see the command-line arguments accepted by running
+If you wish to use DFO Control Panel from the command-line or from a script, you can see the command-line arguments accepted by running

 DFOCP.exe -help